ropensci-archive/tidytags/README.md

 ## Workflow

-The following diagram represents how the functions included in the {tidytags} package may work together.
+The following diagram represents how the functions included in the **tidytags** package may work together.
 These are presented in the figure below.

 <p align="center">
 <img src="man/figures/tidytags-workflow.jpg" alt="TAGS workflow" width="600">